lul29/Phys212/problem-solving-videos-week-12.md

 ## Inductor circuits

-A 3.6 mH inductor with negligible resistance has a 1.0 A current through it.
-The current starts to increase at t=0 s, creating a constant 5.0 mV voltage across the inductor.
-How much charge passes through the inductor between t=0 s and t=5.0 s?
+An LC circuit is built with a 20 mH inductor and an 8.0 pF capacitor.
+The capacitor voltage has its maximum value of 25 V at t=0 s.

+a) How long is it until the capacitor is first fully discharged?
+b) What is the inductor current at that time?